SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ![The HomeController.ts file opened in Visual Studio Code](../../../../images/ng-intro-homecontroller.png)

 You start by loading the previously implemented data service.
 The controller needs it in order to get the list of items and modify items as requested by the user.
 Using Angular's dependency injection the service is injected into the controller.
 The controller implements a number of functions that are exposed to the view model and will be called from the template.
-Using these functions users will be able to add new items, mark items as finished/to do or delete items.
+Using these functions users will be able to add new items, mark items as finished, to do, or delete items.

 ### Implement the main module